Wiliwili: Distribution

 Wiliwili is occasionally seen in cultivation in Hawaiʻi.
 It is easily propagated from cuttings.
 Seven other species of Erythrina were under general cultivation in the Hawaiian Islands, but have been mostly extirpated by the alien gall wasp (see Conservation, below).
 They were popular street trees in dry areas and windbreaks on fields.
 At least 80 others have been known in botanical gardens there.
 No non-native species of Erythrina is known to be naturalized in Hawaiʻi.

 The wiliwili is distinguished from the other seven cultivated species by a pod with only one to three red or yellow-orange seeds, which sink in water; non-native Erythrina have pods with larger numbers of brown seeds, which float in water.

 Uses

 Native Hawaiians made a number of items from wiliwili wood because of its low density, such as mouo (fishing net floats), ama (outrigger canoe floats, and extremely long papa heʻe nalu (surfboards) called olo.
 Olo, which averaged 18 ft, were exclusively ridden by aliʻi (royalty).
 The wood was sometimes used for the waʻa (hull) of outrigger canoes intended to be used near-shore, for recreation, or for training.
 The shiny orange-red seeds were strung into lei.

 Conservation

-Like many other indigenous species in Hawaiʻi, the wiliwili is threatened by competition with non-native species that are free of the diseases, parasites, and herbivores that constrain them in their original habitats.
+Like many other native species in Hawaiʻi, the wiliwili is threatened by competition with non-native species that are free of the diseases, parasites, and herbivores that constrain them in their original habitats.